How To Make Wine From Fresh Grapes

 Once the fermentation is complete, it’s time to separate the liquid wine from the grape solids.
 I carefully press the grape pomace to extract every precious drop of wine.
 This is a moment of anticipation and satisfaction as the clear, vibrant wine flows into the collection vessel, promising beautiful flavors to come.

-See also Wine Brew
+See also Making Wine From Juice

 Aging and Bottling